-Services that are covered for you What you must pay when you get these services Medicare Part B Prescription Drugs These drugs are covered under Part B of Original Medicare.
+Services that are covered for you

+What you must pay when you get these services

+Medicare Part B Prescription Drugs

+These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug Antigens (for allergy shots) Certain oral anti-cancer drugs and anti-nausea drugs Certain oral anti-cancer drugs and anti-nausea drugs anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases Chemotherapy Drugs, and the administration of chemotherapy drugs \$0 copayment for each Medicare-covered chemotherapy drug and the administration of that drug. ^{††} \$0 copayment for each Medicare-covered Part B drug. ^{††} Additionally, for the administration of that drug, you will pay the cost-sharing that applies to primary care provider services, specialist services, or outpatient hospital services (as described under "Physician/ practitioner services, including doctor's office visits" or "Outpatient hospital services" in this benefit chart) depending on where you received drug administration or infusion services.
+Covered drugs include:

+- Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services - •Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) - •Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - Clotting factors you give yourself by injection if you have hemophilia - •Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot selfadminister the drug - Antigens (for allergy shots) - Certain oral anti-cancer drugs and anti-nausea drugs - •Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) - •Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases - Chemotherapy Drugs, and the administration of chemotherapy drugs

+\$0 copayment for each Medicare-covered chemotherapy drug and the administration of that drug.
+11 \$0 copayment for each Medicare-covered Part B drug.^{††} Additionally, for the administration of that drug, you will pay the cost-sharing that applies to primary care provider services, specialist services, or outpatient hospital services (as described under "Physician/ practitioner services, including doctor's office visits" or "Outpatient hospital services" in this benefit chart) depending on where you received drug administration or infusion services.